-- Drive safely. - Come to a complete stop before anyone gets on or off the vehicle.
-Passengers must be able to get on and off safely. - Respect the speed limit (5 mph with NO DUST). - Do not drive erratically (swerving; stopping and starting quickly). - Do not drive on pedestrian walkways; see the BRC map for details. - Make sure your BRC-DMV license is properly displayed on the rear of your vehicle. - Pedestrians and bicycles always have the right of way. - Violation of these rules can result in fines, impounding your vehicle, and/or eviction from the event. - Do not drive when visibility is obstructed in "white out" conditions.
+- · Drive safely. - · Come to a complete stop before anyone gets on or off the vehicle.
+Passengers must be able to get on and off safely. - · Respect the posted speed limits and drive slower as needed to avoid kicking up dust. - Do not drive erratically (swerving; stopping and starting quickly). - Do not drive on pedestrian walkways, see the BRC map for details. - · Make sure your BRC-DMV license is properly displayed on the rear of your vehicle. - $\boldsymbol{\cdot}$ Pedestrians and bicycles always have the right of way. - · Violation of these rules can result in fines, impounding, and/or eviction from the event. - \cdot Do not drive when visibility is obstructed in "white out" conditions.